jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The points in red indicate places that I stopped to visit for at least a few minutes.

-And although not displayed here, the app knows the days and exact times that I was at each location.  <!--how to indicate this in image?-->
+And although not displayed here, the app knows the days and exact times that I was at each of these locations.  <!--how to indicate this in image?-->

 The app can immediately see that I am runner, with long runs leaving from downtown Madison and frequent trail runs in the county and state parks to the west and northwest.